SakshiBetgeri/Exploratory-data-analysis-of-diabetes-dataset-/README.md

 # Exploratory Data Analysis of Diabetes Dataset

 ## Overview
 This project performs Exploratory Data Analysis (EDA) on a diabetes dataset to uncover patterns, trends, and relationships between various health indicators and diabetes outcomes.
+An interactive Streamlit dashboard is also developed to enable real-time data exploration.

 ## Objectives
 - Understand the dataset structure and features